-This is how a love letter can hurt the buyer: if they mention they have children, that’s a protect class!
+This is how a love letter can hurt the buyer: if they mention they have children, that’s a protected class!
 If they mention their religion, or how celebrating a religious holiday in this new home would be great, that’s a protected class.
-If they send a picture and that discloses their race, color, sex, or disability, those are all protected classes as well.
+If they send a picture that discloses their race, color, sex, or disability, those are all protected classes as well.

 3. Seller Closing Costs Credit

-Next, if your financial situation allows, especially if you are financing, offer to pay a portion of the Sellers Closing Costs, instead of paying above appraisal value.
+Next, if your financial situation allows, especially if you are financing, offer to pay a portion of the Seller's Closing Costs, instead of paying above appraisal value.
 This would contribute more money to the bottom line of the seller.
-When the price goes up so do all the costs of selling your home, including but not limited to commissions, title fees, insurance and taxes.
-Whereas a cash contribution back to the seller, is real money.
+When the price goes up so do all the costs of selling your home, including but not limited to commissions, title fees, insurance, and taxes.
+Whereas a cash contribution back to the seller is real money.

-Our team would be happy to walk you through a seller net sheet for the offer price including a cash credit back to the seller versus that same dollar amount on top of list price.
+Our team would be happy to walk you through a seller net sheet for the offer price including a cash credit back to the seller versus that same dollar amount on top of the list price.
 The difference will speak for itself.
 The reality is that it costs the buyer the same total amount, but how we apply those funds, can have a huge impact on the seller’s net equity.

 4. Offer a Closing Guarantee

 Instead of waiving some very important terms that may ultimately save you lots of money, offer an incentive to the seller to accept your offer.
 For example, offer a non-refundable escrow deposit after the completion of the inspection period.
-In Florida, our contracts are written such that you can make two deposits due at two different dates.
+In Florida, our contracts are written such that you can make two deposits due on two different dates.
 Consider offering the seller a 2nd deposit after certain contingencies are met, i.e. inspections, appraisal, or financing.
 This willingness to sacrifice your escrow deposit will display your commitment to seeing the purchase completed.

 5. Use the Standard Florida FAR/BAR 5 or CRSP 16 Contract*

-Instead, seek advice about submitting the offer on one of the other contracts and pre-negotiating the repairs needed ahead time.
-Because the FAR/BAR 5 and CRSP 16 do not have an as is inspection contingency, a seller may find them more attractive because there is no provision for the buyer to cancel the contract for any reason in his/her/their sole discretion prior to the expiration of the inspection period.
-For that reason, a buyer who is more committed to work with the seller through any repair negotiations and toward a successful closing may find benefit in submitting an offer on either of these other contracts.
+Instead, seek advice about submitting the offer on one of the other contracts and pre-negotiating the repairs needed ahead of time.
+Because the FAR/BAR 5 and CRSP 16 do not have an as-is inspection contingency, a seller may find them more attractive because there is no provision for the buyer to cancel the contract for any reason in his/her/their sole discretion prior to the expiration of the inspection period.
+For that reason, a buyer who is more committed to working with the seller through any repair negotiations and toward a successful closing may find benefit in submitting an offer on either of these other contracts.

 *Disclaimer: No legal advice or attorney-client relationship intended.
 The information provided on this website does not, and is not intended to, constitute legal advice; instead, all information, content, and materials available on this site are for general informational purposes only.
 Information on this website may not constitute the most up-to-date legal or other information.
 This website contains links to other third-party websites.
 Such links are only for the convenience of the reader, user or browser; the ABA and its members do not recommend or endorse the contents of the third-party sites.